allyourcodebase/pipewire/README.md

 This project follows the pristine tarball approach.
 No modifications are required to the upstream pipewire source.

+## Example

+You can run the `video-play` example with `zig build video-play` to see the current webcam feed.
+Use something like `-Dtarget=x86_64-linux-musl` if you want full static linking.

+Note that the video will be fairly low resolution as the example doesn't have a real graphics stack and as such is rendering pixels one at a time.
+This example also only supports the YUV2 video format.

 ## Status

 Only the pipewire plugins/modules required for the provided example are currently built.
 To use other parts of the pipewire API, you may need to add more symbols to [src/wrap/dlfcn.zig](src/wrap/dlfcn.zig) and regenerate `c.zig` if additional pipewire headers are required.

-You can run the `video-play` example with `zig build video-play` to see the current webcam feed.
-Use something like `-Dtarget=x86_64-linux-musl` if you want full static linking.
-Note that the video will be fairly low resolution as the example doesn't have a real graphics stack and as such is rendering pixels one at a time.
-The example only supports the YUV2 video format.

 ## Usage